 intends to proceed to the control phase but not all configuration values are transmitted over the air

 explicitly.
 Otherwise, if the initiator does not intend to proceed to the control phase, the value of the status

-field is set as one of the non-reserved values.
+field is set as one of the non-reserved values other than SUCCESS as described in 10.38.3.2.